-I assisted with the Centennial Chaper NSDAR project of photographing all the headstones in Weld County Colorado. http://www.coloradodar.org/chapters/centennialstate/cemeteries.html
+I assisted with the Centennial Chapter NSDAR project of photographing the headstones in Weld County Colorado. http://www.coloradodar.org/chapters/centennialstate/cemeteries.html

 "Upon my death I authorize any of my memorials to be transferred to any FAG contributor as they are requested."

-[thanks to FAG volunteer 47283828 for this statement on their contributor page]
+[Thanks to FAG volunteer 47283828 for this statement on their contributor page]

-"If ever there is tomorrow when we're not together... there is something you must always remember. you are braver than you believe, stronger than you seem, and smarter than you think. but the most important thing is, even if we're apart... i'll always be with you."
+"If ever there is tomorrow when we're not together... there is something you must always remember. you are braver than you believe, stronger than you seem, and smarter than you think. but the most important thing is, even if we're apart...
+I'll always be with you."

 ~from Winnie the Pooh